-Following a record-breaking 2016 Texas State Fair, organizers of the 2017 Texas State Fair, the nation's largest in total attendance, are urging fans to come down and "say howdy" to Big Tex, the sky-high cowboy who greets visitors to the annual celebration.
-The event, held at historic Fair Park in Dallas, will stretch this year from September 29 through October 22.
+Texas State Fair organizers 2018 Texas State Fair, invite fans to come down and "say howdy" to Big Tex, the sky-high cowboy who greets visitors to the annual celebration.
+The event, held at historic Fair Park in Dallas, will stretch this year from September 28 through October 21.

-Plan to spend money on the great food, rides, and games, but don't forget that there are lots of fun things to do at the fair that is absolutely free.
-It won't cost you a dime to attend the fair's many shows, concerts and livestock exhibitions, and the renowned State Fair Auto Show, the largest new-car auto show in the Southwest, which showcases about 400 of the latest models from the world's leading manufacturers.
+Plan to spend money on the great food, rides, and games, but don't forget that there are lots of fun things to do at the fair that are absolutely free.
+It won't cost you a dime to... attend the fair's many shows, concerts, and livestock exhibitions, and the renowned State Fair Auto Show, the largest new-car auto show in the Southwest, which showcases about 400 of the latest models from the world's leading manufacturers.
 Pick up a visitor's guide when you enter the fair so you don't miss anything.

 01 of 05